Anuoluwa/backend-coding-test/Readme.md

 Please implement the following refactors of the code:

-1. Convert callback style code to use `async/await`
+1. - [x] Convert callback style code to use `async/await`
-2. Reduce complexity at top level control flow logic and move logic down and test independently
+2. - [x] Reduce complexity at top level control flow logic and move logic down and test independently
-3. **[BONUS]** Split between functional and imperative function and test independently
+3. - [x] **[BONUS]** Split between functional and imperative function and test independently

 #### Success Criteria